ASCAP Plus Awards

 HOW TO APPLY FOR AN ASCAP PLUS AWARD

 Get started by logging into your Member Access account - the application form is in the Works menu, on the left side navigation bar.
 Before you apply, gather a list of the recordings, public performances (live in-person and online streaming performances are eligible) or other uses of your music in the previous calendar year that you would like to be considered in your application.
 You will need to include the name, date and performing artist for each release/recording/performance.

 - REGISTER YOUR MUSIC All of your music should appear in the My Catalog tab before you apply for a Plus Award.
 If any of it is missing, click "Register a Work" and submit a new registration.

 - ACTIVATE DIRECT DEPOSIT You're required to choose Direct Deposit as your payment preference before we can accept your Plus Awards application.
 In the My Royalties tab, select "Manage Statement & Payment Preferences" and click "ADD NEW DIRECT DEPOSIT ACCOUNT."
 If you already use Direct Deposit, you’re all set.

-- APPLY Between March 30 and July 2, 2020 (at 5:00 pm PT), complete the ASCAP Plus Awards application in Member Access before midnight ET/9pm PT the night of Friday, July 2.
+- APPLY BY JULY 2 Complete the ASCAP Plus Awards application in Member Access before midnight ET/9pm PT the night of Friday, July 2.
 Report only activity which took place in the past year.
 Do not include information that was submitted in previous Plus Awards applications.

 *Please note: Submitting a Plus Awards application is not a substitute for registering your works with ASCAP, or advising us of performances that would otherwise be credited through our normal distribution surveys.
 Make sure to register your works via Member Access, and let us know of your live performances at ASCAP-licensed venues through our online Performance Notification form (for Concert Music composers) and ASCAP OnStage (for other genres).
 Performances submitted using the Performance Notification Form will be considered during the review of your Plus Awards application.

 WHAT HAPPENS NEXT

-You will be notified of the Plus Awards panel's decision by December 4, 2020.
+You will be notified of the Plus Awards panel's decision toward the end of the year.